Form AOC-4 Filing – Due Date, Fees & Compliance Guide [FY 2024-25]

 Company | ₹10,000 in case of continuing failure + ₹100 per day, max ₹2,00,000 |

-Pro Tip: Late filing not only increases your costs but also reflects poorly on your OPC’s compliance record.
+Pro Tip: Late filing increases your costs and reflects poorly on your compliance record.
 File on time and avoid these extra charges!

-Final Takeaway: Don’t Sleep on AOC-4 – Your OPC Depends on It
+Final Takeaway: Don’t Sleep on AOC-4 – Your Company Depends on It

 Filing Form AOC-4 isn’t optional; it’s the law.
-Even if your OPC didn’t do much this year, annual reporting is still mandatory.
+Even if your company didn’t do much this year, annual reporting is still mandatory.

 - ₹100/day in fines (yes, every single day)